Ganesha Hindu God - The Remover of Obstacles

 In Hindu ideology weapons are often viewed as symbolic tools to destroy the ego rather than to cause any type of bloodshed.

-Ganesh's characteristic pot belly is usually bound around with a cobra.
-The cobra is an animal usually associated with his father, the Hindu God Shiva, a reminder that Ganesh is his son.
+Ganesha's characteristic pot belly is usually bound around with a cobra.
+The cobra is an animal usually associated with his father, the Hindu God Shiva, a reminder that Ganesha is his son.

-Ganesh is often displayed playing a musical instrument.
-Much like Krishna, Ganesh affirms life by celebrating in it's pleasures and beauty.
+Ganesha is often displayed playing a musical instrument.
+Much like Krishna, Ganesha affirms life by celebrating in it's pleasures and beauty.